Mahendra14/ReactRouterSetup/README.md

 React Router splits up the application to pages. ( state & logic )

 We can take out the Routes into a different folder as well

+# using a routes folder
+Using the createBrowserRoute, RouterProvider from react-router-dom